OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 1. Name the model **Subscription.cs** and click **Add**.

-1. Replace contents with the following code.
+1. Replace the contents with the following code.
 This code also includes a view model to display subscription properties in the UI.

    ```c#
     using System;